Documentation

 }

-And we want to calculate the average of duration field.
+We want to calculate the average of duration field.
 Currently, there are 2B log lines to aggregate in the selected time-range.

 Querying the average of the entire 2B log lines may take up to 30 seconds.